 Green sustainable design

 In building Sprout Space classrooms a variety of cutting edge green building practices, sustainable recycled materials and Eco-friendly design features are utilized.
-These include but are not limited to: daylighting, integrated rainwater collection, FSC-certified wood, high-reflective roofing, and bio-based insulation and flooring.
-The collective result is an all around win: a school is able to significantly cut its maintenance and repair costs, reduce spending on electricity heating and cooling throughout the year, while also helping lower our carbon footprint on the environment.
+These include but are not limited to: daylighting, integrated rainwater collection systems, FSC-certified wood, highly-reflective & long lasting roofing membranes such as PVC or TPO, and bio-based insulation and flooring.
+The collective result is an all around win: a school is able to significantly cut its maintenance and repair costs, reduce spending on electricity, heating and cooling throughout the year, while also helping lower the carbon footprint of the building, and hence help protect the environment.

 Pre-engineered offsite construction